On Robustness of Individualized Decision Rules: Robust Criteria to Estimate Optimal IDRs

 where $[t]_+ = \max(0, t)$.
-The leftmost of the optimal solution set to \eqref{CVaR compute} is $Q_\gamma(F_Y)$ \cite[~Theorem 1]{rockafellar2000optimization}.
+The leftmost of the optimal solution set to \eqref{CVaR compute} is $Q_\gamma(F_Y)$ (\cite[~Theorem 1]{rockafellar2000optimization}).
 Then one can see that the definition in \eqref{CVaR compute} is equivalent to \eqref{def CVaR} when the outcome distribution of $Y$ is continuous.
-As a remark, we note that $Y$ is often referred to as a loss in the finance literature.
-However, here we call $Y$ an outcome in order to be consistent with our problem setting.
+We also remark that $Y$ is often referred to a loss in the finance literature.
+Here we call $Y$ an outcome/reward in order to be consistent with our problem setting.

-We would like to point out that $\gamma$-CVaR has several nice properties discussed by \cite{artzner1999coherent} and it is in general preferable to quantile measure (\cite{sarykalin2008value}).
+Lastly, we would like to point out that $\gamma$-CVaR has several nice properties discussed by \cite{artzner1999coherent} and it is in general preferable to the quantile measure (\cite{sarykalin2008value}).
 In particular, based on the interpretation of \eqref{def CVaR}, $\gamma$-CVaR considers average outcomes lower than $\gamma$-quantile, which treats lower tails of outcome differently.
 This exactly satisfies our purpose.
-The concave maximization formulation in \eqref{CVaR compute} demonstrates the continuity of $\gamma$-CVaR with respect to $\gamma$, which provides more stability measure compared with the quantile criterion.
+The concave maximization formulation in \eqref{CVaR compute} demonstrates the continuity of $\gamma$-CVaR with respect to $\gamma$, which provides more stability measure compared with the quantile one.
 Furthermore, $\gamma$-CVaR is considered to be more computationally efficient than the quantile criterion because of the concave maximization formulation.
-In addition, \cite{pflug2000some} or \cite{rockafellar2002conditional} showed that $S(F_Y) \leq Q_\gamma(F_Y)$, which is more conservative than $\gamma$-quantile.
-This implies that larger $\gamma$-CVaR of a random outcome indicates larger corresponding $\gamma$-quantile.
+Finally, \cite{pflug2000some} and \cite{rockafellar2002conditional} showed that $S(F_Y) \leq Q_\gamma(F_Y)$, suggesting that $\gamma$-CVaR is more conservative than $\gamma$-quantile.
+This also implies that a larger $\gamma$-CVaR of a random outcome indicates a larger $\gamma$-quantile.
 Clearly the reverse inequality does not necessarily hold.
-These nice properties motivate us to use it in the IDR problems.
+All these nice properties motivate us to use CVaR in the IDR problems.
 For the related theoretical discussion about CVaR, we refer to \cite{rockafellar2002conditional} and the references therein.